"The Sunny Side Of Life"

 seven of her original compositions.

 Carolyn has been Membership Director of the DC Bluegrass Union since 2018.
+She currently is also serving DCBU as Vice President.

 "The Sunny Side